-Welcome to Little Avalon Farm, the Washington state home of ADGA registered Nigerian Dwarf Goats.
+Welcome to Little Avalon Farm, the Washington state home of ADGA registered Nigerian Dwarf Goats and livestock guardian dogs.
 We’re located near Spokane, WA and have been raising dairy goats for our own milk needs—and just because we love them!—since 2008.

 We are Rob, Megan and four kids Kutchman.
 Our little farm in Addy, WA, is a dream come true.
 Lush bottomland, rolling hills and plenty of natural grazing for our herd make it the perfect place to raise goats.
 Rob works a “real job” while Megan works from home, homeschooling, authoring, homesteading and raising goats.
 It’s a full life and we embrace every moment of it.